sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 OR

-1. Show up, fill out the form while waiting.
+1. Show up, fill out the form while waiting (it takes less than 2 minutes).
 There's a good chance that they'll have a pile of those forms for you and you have to wait a long time anyway.

 #### SSA Offices